Edb83/snake/README.md

 ##### Headings

-For the glowing headings a combination of brighter neon pink/purple to cement the feeling of a futuristic cyberscape.
+For the glowing headings, a combination of brighter neon pink/purple is used to cement the feeling of a futuristic cyberscape.

 - ![#e60073](https://via.placeholder.com/15/e60073/000000?text=+) #e60073 (Red-Purple)
 - ![#ff4da6](https://via.placeholder.com/15/ff4da6/000000?text=+) #ff4da6 (Brilliant Rose)